Recipes

 • Use the lettuce mix as a salad, on top of sandwiches, etc…

-• Crystal White Onions – These are a dual purpose onion, as they bulb early enough to still eat the tops as a green onion, while also enjoying the smaller size bulb onion on the bottom.
+• Crystal White Onions – These are a dual purpose onion.
+They bulb early enough to still eat the tops as a green onion, while also enjoying the smaller size bulb onion on the bottom.
+For longer storage, cut off the green tops and store the white bulbs in the refrigerator.

 OREGANO